Fab Insights: A Practical Guide to Impedance Control & High-Speed Routing

 Capacitors can carry electrical current if it is continuously alternating.
 Capacitors can also conduct a variety of signal types as long as the voltage alternates.
 The capacitance value determines how much current can flow.
 This is the source of the impedance mentioned above for capacitors.

 The geometry of the metal parts on a PCB will form unintended capacitors wherever two conductive surfaces face each other, with a non-conductive dielectric in between them (air, the PCB substrate, plastic, etc.,).
-The area of the two surfaces and the distance between them, and the non-conductive dielectric affect the capacitance that is formed.
+The area of the two surfaces, the distance between them, and the non-conductive dielectric affect the capacitance that is formed.

 Parasitic Capacitance and Inductance